buren/jsonapi_helpers/README.md

 * Testing the `Serializer` class is currently not "possible" and the code in there is hard to follow and not very well extracted, this should be fixed :)
 * Better dependency injection
-* Test `JsonApiHelpers::Serializer` (currently those tests areas in the parent repos tests
+* Test `JSONAPIHelpers::Serializer` (currently those tests areas in the parent repos tests

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/buren/json_api_helpers/issues.
+Bug reports and pull requests are welcome on GitHub at https://github.com/buren/jsonapi_helpers/issues.

 ## License